The best way to treat gum disease is to practise good oral hygiene. But sometimes you'll need extra dental and medical treatments.

 Mouthwash

-Antiseptic mouthwashes containing chlorhexidine or hexetidine are available over the counter from pharmacies.
+Antiseptic mouthwashes containing chlorhexidine or hexetidine are usually available in pharmacies, without a prescription.

-Mouthwashes cannot remove existing plaque.
-Only regular toothbrushing and flossing can do this.
+Mouthwashes cannot remove plaque.
+Only regular brushing and flossing can do this.

 Your dentist may recommend using mouthwash if it helps control the build-up of plaque.
 Plaque is the sticky substance that forms when bacteria collects on the surface of your teeth.

-Your dentist will be able to advise you about which type of mouthwash is most suitable and how to use it.
+Your dentist will tell you which type of mouthwash is best for you and how to use it.

 Chlorhexidine mouthwash